aleksandrpak/dotfiles/README.md

 `install.sh` will install all symbolic links into your home directory.
 Every file with a `.symlink` extension will be symlinked to the home directory with a `.` in front of it.
 As an example, `zshrc.symlink` will be symlinked in the home directory as `~/.zshrc`.
 Then, this script will create a `~/.vim-tmp` directory in your home directory, as this is where vim is configured to place its temporary files.
 Additionally, all files in the `$DOTFILES/config` directory will be symlinked to the `~/.config/` directory for applications that follow the [XDG base directory specification](http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html).

+You need to run :MasonInstallAll in Neovim to get all required dependencies

 ## Things to automate in OSX

 Some of the procedures are still required automation: